 Check your basil plant regularly for insects and if you happen to find an infestation, spray with a soap and water solution.
 This will rid the basil of the infestation and allow you to safely consume it.

-5. Basil can be easily be brought indoors at the end of the growing season.
+5. You can bring Basil indoors at the end of the growing season.
 If choosing to bring basil indoors for the winter ensure you dig them out of the garden and pot them up in fresh potting soil before the first frost.
-Basil can also be grown in pots outdoors and then brought in before the first frost.
+You can grow Basil in pots outdoors and then bring them in before the first frost.
 When bringing them inside try to provide the same conditions they need to continue growing, especially sunlight.
 I’m going to try this at the end of the summer.
-I just need to find an area in my house that will get sunlight everyday through the winter.
+I just need to find an area in my house that will get sunlight every day through the winter.